puppetlabs/control-repo/README.md

 ├── LICENSE
 ├── Puppetfile                            # A list of external Puppet modules to deploy with an environment.
 ├── README.md
 ├── environment.conf                      # Environment-specific settings.
-Configures the moduelpath and config_version.
+Configures the modulepath and config_version.
 └── hiera.yaml                            # Hiera's configuration file.
 The Hiera hierarchy is defined here.
 ```